crabmusket/crabmusket.net/blog/content/drafts/2018-05-03-some-quotes-from-the-technological-society.md

 The enormous engine reaches critical temperature and explodes, dousing its operators in scalding steam.
 They are thrown from its storeys-high walkways, or stagger away desperately trying to free themselves from clothes melting to their bodies.

 ["Moloch!"](https://en.wikipedia.org/wiki/Moloch) cries Freder, the young protagonist of Fritz Lang's 1927 _Metropolis_, as he witnesses the horror of the accident.
 He imagines the engine transformed into a huge demonic face, legions of workers marched to its maw to be sacrificed to the pounding wheels and pistons within.
 The real horror, Jacques Ellul would have argued, was not the accident, but what Freder observed immediately before it.

-Ranks of operators move in rhythmic tempo to pull levers and turn wheels in a precisely choreographed dance.
-They are almost indistinguishable from the rotating arms of the engine itself, seeming to become part of the mechanism.
-The engine functions flawlessly.
+&nbsp;

 <center>
   <video style="width: 100%; max-width: 480px;" autoplay loop muted preload="auto" src="/images/moloch-machine.mp4"></video>
 </center>

+&nbsp;

+Ranks of working-class machine operators move in a precisely choreographed dance, pulling levers and turning wheels with a rhythmic tempo.
+They are almost indistinguishable from the rotating arms of the engine itself, seeming to actually be part of the mechanism.
+They remain human only biologically.
+In all other aspects, they have _become machines_.

+The engine functions flawlessly.

-With this depiction of humans whose existence is dictated with such total precision by the needs and tempo of the machine, Fritz Lang anticipated Ellul's masterpiece _La Technique_.
+By depicting humans whose existence is dictated with total precision by the needs and pace of the machine, Fritz Lang anticipated Ellul's masterpiece _La Technique_.
-In this work, Ellul explores how _technique_ (not merely technology!) develops in the modern world.
+In the book, Ellul explores how _technique_ develops in the modern world.

-Technique, Ellul argued, is the rational maximisation of efficiency in all areas of human endeavour.
+Technique, Ellul argued, is not mere technology.
+Technique is the rational maximisation of efficiency in _all areas of human action_.

 It resembles an ideology more than an artefact---though calling it an ideology would imply that humans consciously thought it up and promoted it.
 As Ellul sees it, technique obeys only its own internal logic and process of development.
 As it does so, it is transforming the whole of society in ways that seem inevitable and disastrous.

-Because I found Ellul's work at times moving, at times beautifully written, always stimulating, and frequently excessively lengthy and difficult to get through, I decided to present a few choice quotes here.
-I have accompanied them with some context, and tried to be as brief as I can be.
 I think his ideas are valuable as relevant now as they were 60 years ago.
+For this reason I'd like to explore them
 Any technologist who is serious about considering the social and ethical impact of their work should be familiar with the formidable force that is _la technique_.

-(All quotes below are taken from John Wilkinson's 1964 translation, in the softback Vintage Books publication.
+(All quotes below are taken from John Wilkinson's 1964 translation.
-In defiance of Ellul's stance that "books are made to be read and not consulted," I have provided page numbers to avoid my own future frustration when working from such a sprawling source text.)
+Out of respect for Ellul's stance that "books are made to be read and not consulted," I have provided the name of the section each quote appears in, but no page references.)

 &nbsp;